 Here’s what to consider as you compare banks:

-- Convenience: Choose a bank that’s easy to work with on your terms.
-If you prefer to bank in-person, some institutions might have a better presence than others in your area.
+Choose a bank that’s easy to work with on your terms.
+If you prefer to bank in person, some institutions might have a better presence than others in your area.

-- Cost: Fees are often lower at small institutions, but that’s not always the case.
+Fees are often lower at small institutions, but that’s not always the case.
+For example, overdraft and non-sufficient funds fees were 13% to 19% lower at small banks and credit unions than at large banks, according to research by the Consumer Financial Protection Bureau released in December 2021.
 Identify your banking needs and compare fees for the services you need.

 Let’s explore the differences between big banks and local banks in more detail.

 Large national banks with household names dominate large cities, and they even reach into smaller markets.
 If you value in person banking, a bank with branches nearby might be a decent option.
 They can offer one-stop shopping, allowing you to get multiple services from the same institution.
 For example, you might be able to use one login for your checking and savings accounts, credit cards, and loans.

 Large banks that have a national reach include Bank of America, Capital One, Chase Bank, Wells Fargo, and many other large institutions.

 Big banks often have rigid systems and processes, which makes dealing with them difficult.
 If you need help from customer service, you may be forced to call a national toll-free number, even though you know and trust the local bankers.
 You may have to speak with relatively new hires or answer multiple fraud department questions just to open an account.
 Contrast that experience with a local bank, where the same person can handle everything for you in one sitting.

 Free checking is increasingly hard to find at megabanks.
 You can typically qualify for fee waivers by keeping sufficient cash in your account or setting up direct deposit, but genuinely free accounts are rare.
 You can occasionally find fee-free business checking at national banks, while local banks charge modest fees.

 Local Banks Engage in the Community